 Here are some benefits for the senior dancer.

 - You’ll notice an increase in your stamina.
-For example, in the beginning, many are unable to complete a whole lesson without a break.
-Eventually, that will change and you’ll be doing doubles…followed by a practice party.
+For example, as you begin your lessons, you may be unable to complete a whole lesson without a break.
+Eventually, that will change and you’ll be doing double lessons…followed by a practice party.
 And, it’ll all be on the same day!

-- As time goes by, our posture tends to take a hit.
-Your instructor will coach you on how you need to hold yourself on the dance floor.
+- As time goes by, your posture tends to take a hit.
+Your instructor will coach you on how to hold yourself on the dance floor.
 The end result is you’ll be a better partner and look good, too.

 - The cobwebs in your mind will clear.
-The act of using your mind and body to learn has proven to improve mental clarity and is an effective way to ward off dementia.
+Using your mind and body to learn improves mental clarity.
+It’s also an effective way to ward off dementia.